USS Mason (DDG-87): Gaza war

 On 26 November 2023, Mason responded to a distress call from the commercial tanker Central Park, which was seized by gunmen in the Gulf of Aden.
 Five gunmen tried to escape on a fast boat, but were chased and eventually surrendered to a search-and-seizure team dispatched by Mason.
 Two ballistic missiles were fired from Houthi-controlled parts of Yemen towards the general direction of Mason and Central Park, but they landed about 10 nautical miles away from the ships, with no reported injuries or damage.

 On 6 December 2023, Mason shot down an air drone headed toward Mason from Yemen, which officials attributed to Houthi rebels, as it was in the southern Red Sea.

 After the Norwegian-flagged oil and chemical tanker Strinda, traveling from Malaysia and carrying a cargo of palm oil, was struck by an antiship cruise missile while passing through the Bab-el-Mandeb strait on 11 December 2023, Mason responded to the ship's distress call and rendered assistance.

 On 13 December 2023, Mason shot down in self-defense a drone launched from a Houthi-controlled area of Yemen, which was heading directly towards Mason.
 Mason was at the time responding to the distress call issued by the tanker Ardmore Encounter.
 Houthi forces had unsuccessfully attempted to board the tanker on skiffs, exchanged fire with the ship’s armed guards, and then fired two missiles in the Ardmore Encounters direction, prompting the distress call.
 The tanker was carrying jet fuel from India to the Netherlands and Sweden.

 United States–Houthi conflict (2023–present)

 On 12 January 2024, Philippine Sea, Mason, and Gravely fired Tomahawk cruise missiles at Iranian-backed Houthi rebels in Yemen.
 Aircraft from Carrier Air Wing Three, embarked on the carrier Dwight D. Eisenhower, also participated in the strikes.

+2026 Iran war

+On 4 May 2026, American forces reportedly destroyed six or seven small Iranian boats in the Strait of Hormuz in a clash during the Operation Project Freedom as part of the 2026 Iran war.
+The boats were destroyed after they allegedly tried to interfere with the transit of two US-flagged commercial vessels and USS Truxtun and USS Mason.